 plottable-- [yes|no] whether the element can be plotted

-default_max-- control axis scaling, leave blank to auto scale
+default_max-- control axis scaling, set to None for auto scale

-default_min-- control axis scaling, leave blank to auto scale
+default_min-- control axis scaling, set to None for auto scale

 Streams may also be configured using an abbreviated inline syntax in a module's Pipe Configuration.